-As of February 3, 2021, one lawsuit has been filed in the United States District Court for the Southern District of New York, one lawsuit has been filed in the United States District Court for the District of Delaware and one lawsuit has been filed in the United States District Court for the District of Colorado, each in connection with the proposed merger.
-On January 25, 2021, a purported QEP stockholder filed a complaint naming QEP and the members of the QEP board as defendants.
-On January 27, 2021, a second purported QEP stockholder filed a complaint naming QEP, the members of the QEP board, Diamondback and Merger Sub as defendants.
-On January 29, 2021, a third purported QEP stockholder filed a complaint naming QEP and the members of the QEP board as defendants.
-The complaints allege, among other things, that the registration statement on Form S-4 filed by Diamondback on January 22, 2021 relating to the merger fails to provide certain allegedly material information concerning the proposed merger in violation of Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 promulgated thereunder.
-Among other remedies, the plaintiffs seek to enjoin the completion of the proposed merger, a recission of the completed merger or rescissory damages, an accounting of damages suffered by the plaintiff, an award of plaintiff's expenses and attorney's fees, and other equitable relief.
+As of February 8, 2021, seven individual lawsuits have been filed by purported QEP stockholders in United States District Courts in connection with the proposed merger.
+All seven lawsuits name QEP and the members of the QEP board as defendants, and two of the seven lawsuits name Diamondback and Merger Sub as defendants.
+The complaints allege, among other things, that the registration statements relating to the merger on Form S-4 filed by Diamondback on January 22, 2021, and as amended on Form S-4/A filed on February 3, 2021, fail to provide certain allegedly material information concerning the proposed merger in violation of Sections 14(a) and 20(a) of the Exchange Act and Rule 14a-9 promulgated thereunder.
+Among other remedies, the plaintiffs seek to enjoin the completion of the proposed merger, a recission of the completed merger or rescissory damages, an accounting of damages suffered by the plaintiff, an award of plaintiff's expenses and attorney's fees, and other relief.